Accessory Dwelling Units (ADUs)

 What is an Accessory Dwelling Unit (ADU)?

-ADUs, often referred to as guest houses, casitas, or granny flats are separate, self-continued living areas that are either fully detached structures or attached to an existing home, with its own external entrance.
+ADUs, often referred to as guest houses, casitas, or granny flats are separate, self-continued living areas that are either fully detached structures or attached to an existing home, with its own external kitchen.

 An ADU usually contains all of the amenities to operate as a fully independent, operational dwelling, including a kitchen, bathroom, living area and sleeping quarters.